 Strengthening partnerships

 As a result of Dr Mugeni’s Library Open Day, stakeholders present at the event have agreed to support the Fairmile School.
-Huawei has tentatively committed to donate smart screens for learning and teaching and computers for staff and the library.
+Huawei has tentatively committed to donate a smart screen for learning and teaching and computers for staff and the library.
 They have also committed to partner with a telecom service provider to provide affordable and meaningful internet connectivity to the school.

 “I learnt these things while in the USA over 40 years ago, but coming back to Kenya, it wasn’t practical to implement them as these technologies were not here.
 We resorted to doing things manually.
 I am happy that they are being refreshed in my mind again, and I hope before I soon turn 70, I will see the realisation of some of these assistive technologies at Fairmile School”